Bad Twitter Practices That Can Ruin Your Marketing Efforts

 Within the past several years Twitter has become one of the most popular social media platforms to connect with customers and potential clients to build followers.
 In fact, according to a recent study, 93% of social media users turn to Twitter to obtain real-time socially based activity.

 Many people who are concerned about the latest news and trends chime in on Twitter’s platform for real time interaction and engagement.

 Social media in general, including Twitter in particular, has greatly enhanced the way business owners communicate with potential customers, engage with and acquire followers.
 When businesses are able to use Twitter to interact with and eventually convert potential customers to sales, they have the best both worlds.
-However, there are several things that business owners can do to sabotage this and other marketing efforts – causing an upheaval and major setbacks, ruining their brand’s reputation for months or even years to come.
+However, there are several things that business owners can do to sabotage this and other social media marketing efforts – causing an upheaval and major setbacks, ruining their brand’s reputation for months or even years to come.
 Below are some not so great Twitter practices that business owners find themselves doing that can ruin their marketing efforts.
 The following practices should be avoided.

 1. Being Inactive and Not Engaging With Followers At All

 Oftentimes businesses invite website visitors and others to follow them on social media, including on Twitter.
 When this happens, followers are expecting social communication, interactions, and responses to their inquiries.
 It is not a good time to be negligent in this area, but rather show some social responsibility by responding to followers that you have invite to follow you in the first place.